KoldunMax/MovieAPI/README.md

 1. npm test - to launch tests

 # Warning:
-Don't forget to start mongo's daemon by comman 'mongod' via PowerShell
+Don't forget to start a mongo's daemon by a command 'mongod' via PowerShell